Can’t find what your looking for ?

 At River Primary School, we ensure that children experience a rich and high-quality coverage of the Science curriculum.
 We believe that science in our school is about developing children's ideas and ways of working that enable them to make sense of the world in which they live, through exploration, discovery and investigation.
 As well as, using and applying process skills, which we believe promotes communication in a specific and precise language involving mathematical and logical thinking.

 The Kent Primary scheme of work is used as a starting point for our Science teaching and learning.
 The scheme of work comprises of twenty-eight units in accordance with the guidance in the National Curriculum.
 The scheme has clearly indicated a progression in the key scientific knowledge and concepts from Year 1 to Year 6.
-Science is taught alongside Cornerstone topics where possible or taught discretely.

 Children are encouraged to ‘work scientifically’, developing key skills during investigations based on the unit theme.
 Key scientific vocabulary is developed alongside each unit of work with key vocabulary and terms introduced and reinforced in every year group.